-- When planning a cabinet, you should always provide for a grounding bar for connecting the cable shields.
-If you plan to jointly install power and data cables in the same cabinet, you should provide for separate cable routes. - Please observe the following items when planning the cable routing in a cabinet.
+- Please observe the following items when planning the cable routing in a cabinet.
 For the minimum required separation distance between two cables refer to Table 3-11. - In case there is not possible to have sufficient distance between the signal and the energy cables, the installation in separate, metallically conducting ducts allows achieving a smaller distance (see Table 3-11).
 Each duct should only accept cables of one category.
 These ducts can be arranged directly next to each other.
-Make sure during planning that appropriate space is provided. - Cable crossings should always be perpendicular in order to minimize mutual interference between the cables. - In addition to the grounding bar, sufficient space for the shield terminals should be provided at the cabinet entry.
+Make sure during planning that appropriate space is provided. - Cable crossings should always be perpendicular in order to minimize mutual interference between the cables. - If a PROFIBUS device does not contact the cable shield with sufficiently low impedance, an additional shield clamp can be installed near the device, as shown in Figure 3 32, for an additional support of the cable shield.